arsovskidario/Software-Architecture/Tactics.md

 deliver a message is highly variable.

 ### Resist attacks
--Identify actors = identify IP of attacker -Authenticate actors = authenticate users of the system -Authorize actors = Authorization means ensuring that an authenticated actor has the rights to access and modify either data or services.
+- Identify actors = identify IP of attacker
+- Authenticate actors = authenticate users of the system
+- Authorize actors = Authorization means ensuring that an authenticated actor has the rights to access and modify either data or services.
--Limit access = Limiting access involves controlling what and who may access which parts of a system.
+- Limit access = Limiting access involves controlling what and who may access which parts of a system.
--Limit exposure = basically hide entry points of the system in order to make them secure, conceal critical resources or divide system into multiple components in order to create a better secure system.
+- Limit exposure = basically hide entry points of the system in order to make them secure, conceal critical resources or divide system into multiple components in order to create a better secure system.
--Encrypt data
+- Encrypt data
--Separate entities = separate sensitive and non sensitive data -Change default settings
+- Separate entities = separate sensitive and non sensitive data
+- Change default settings

 ### React to Attacks
--Revoke access  = limit access to sensitive resources -Lock computer  = if multiple attempts to login to system fail lock the computer and don't allow access -Inform actors =inform operators that work with the system about an attack
+- Revoke access  = limit access to sensitive resources
+- Lock computer  = if multiple attempts to login to system fail lock the computer and don't allow access
+- Inform actors =inform operators that work with the system about an attack

 ### Recover from attacks
 Using tactics from Availability to recover from Faults/Attacks.